Woocommerce

 To confirm, check the server load and assess its current usage.

-To fix it, simply set your Page Size to 50 in my.clerk.io > System Status > Data Sync and run a new Data Sync.
+To fix it, set your Page Size to 50 in my.clerk.io > Data > Configuration and run a new Data Sync.

 This error usually happens if the server is too busy to respond, or if our importer is not allowed access to the server.